ChiragBaid/rate-limiter/README.md

-# rate-limiter — High-Performance Token-Bucket Rate Limiter (Go)
+# Rate-limiter: High-Performance Token-Bucket Rate Limiter (Go)

 **A production-minded, pluggable rate-limiter service implemented in Go.**
 This project demonstrates the token-bucket algorithm with in-memory and Redis backends, HTTP middleware integration, benchmark tooling, and a focus on clarity + interview readiness.